 19 Ways to Tie a Scarf

-All you need is a large square or rectangular scarf to make these 19 looks.
+All you need is a large square or rectangular scarf to create these 19 different looks.
 I used a couple of my favorite scarves in various sizes, but you only need one scarf to make the majority of these knots.
-Obviously a shorter scarf is best for neck ties and basic drapes while a longer scarf is good for more complicated knots.
-And heavy winter scarves are ideal for a simple toss and tuck, in my experience, but feel free to try each knot with a bunch of different scarves to see how it looks.
+Obviously, a shorter scarf is best for neckties and basic drapes, while a longer scarf is good for the more complicated knots.
+And heavy winter scarves are ideal for a simple toss and tuck, in my experience.
+But feel free to try each knot with a few different types of scarves to see how it looks.

 1. The Braid